-The Advisory Committee on Campus Safety will provide, upon request, all campus crime statistics as reported to the US Department of Education, www.ope.ed.gov/security.
+The Advisory Committee on Campus Safety will provide, upon request, all campus crime statistics as reported to the US Department of Education, Campus Safety and Security (ed.gov).
 To request this information, contact the Office of Student Services or the Human Resources Office.
-Statistics for crimes that have occurred on campus are available on the college's website at www.nycollege.edu/Clery.
+Statistics for crimes that have occurred on campus are available on the college's website at Campus Security